theminstack/styled/README.md

 ### Map prop values

 Prop values can be completely rewritten using the `map` method.
-Properties returned by the callback replace the current properties without condition.
+Props returned by the callback replace the current props without condition.

-**NOTE**: Try to use the `use` or `set` methods first, unless you need to remove or set properties to undefined.
+**NOTE**: Try to use the `use` or `set` methods first, unless you need to remove or set props to undefined.
 They provide better type support for their respective scenarios.

 ```tsx
 const StyledDiv = styled('div').set((props) => ({